The million-dollar question is, how much does it cost to start a blog in 2023? So, you’ve decided to start a blog?

 Blogging takes time, but there are ways you can spend less time on blogging and still have an audience.

-If you go with using templates or premade themes, you don’t have to update it as often since everything is already made for you!
+If you use templates or premade themes, you don’t have to update it as often since everything is already made for you!

-There are sites that allow you to publish automatically, such as Tumblr , but be aware that too much automation may turn away potential readers.
+There are sites that allow you to publish automatically, such as Tumblr or Medium, but be aware that too much automation may turn away potential readers.

-If you just post GIFs of Taylor Swift every day, people will eventually get bored of seeing the same content over and over again even though Taylor never does .
+If you post GIFs of Taylor Swift every day, people will eventually get bored of seeing the same content repeatedly even though Taylor never does.

-It’s important to switch up your content and get creative to keep people interested in your writing.
+Switching up your content and getting creative is essential to keep people interested in your writing.

-To give you an idea of how much time it can take, my current blog on Tumblr takes about 1-2 hours a day to maintain: I write three posts a day and do some light editing/formatting after each one.
+To show you how much time it can take, my current blog on Tumblr takes about 1-2 hours a day to maintain: I write three posts daily and do some light editing/formatting after each one.

 That may seem like a lot, but I’ve been doing this for more than two years so 2 hours is nothing compared to what it used to be!

-Of course, some days I’m more pressed for time than others or I just don’t feel up to blogging at all.
+Of course, some days I’m more pressed for time than others or I don’t feel up to blogging.
 However, that’s when scheduling comes into play!

 7. Setting Up Hosting/upgrades ($10-100) :